 buddy programs, peers support programs

+measures are in place to empower our school community to identify, report and address inappropriate and harmful behaviours such as racism, homophobia and other forms of discrimination or harassment.

+Posters with information about inclusion and non-gendered grouping

 Targeted

-[This section should include more specific strategies, designed to address particular concerns in certain age groups or friendship circles.

-The text below is included as a sample only:]

 each year group has a Year Group Leader/Coordinator, a senior teacher responsible for their year, who monitor the health and wellbeing of students in their year, and act as a point of contact for students who may need additional support

-all students from Year 10 and above will be assisted to develop a Career Action Plan, with targeted goals and support to plan for their future

-connect all Koorie students with a Koorie Engagement Support Officer
+Koorie students are supported to engage fully in their education, in a positive learning environment that understands and appreciates the strength of Aboriginal and Torres Strait Islander culture – (our Action Plan is in its draft stage awaiting approval).
+All Koorie students have an ILP created for them and includes their input and voice.

+we provide a positive and respectful learning environment for our students who identify as LGBTIQ+ and follow the Department’s policy on LGBTIQ Student Support

-all students in Out of Home Care will be appointed a Learning Mentor, have an Individual Learning Plan and a Student Support Group (SSG) and will be referred to Student Support Services for an Educational Needs Assessment
+all students in Out of Home Care are supported in accordance with the Department’s policy on Supporting Students in Out-of-Home Care including being appointed a Learning Mentor, having an Individual Learning Plan and a Student Support Group (SSG) and being referred to Student Support Services for an Educational Needs Assessment

-Example School assists students to plan their Year 10 work experience, supported by their Career Action Plan
+students with a disability are supported to be able to engage fully in their learning and school activities in accordance with the Department’s policy on Students with Disability, such as through reasonable adjustments to support access to learning programs, consultation with families and where required, student support groups and individual education plans

 wellbeing and health staff will undertake health promotion and social skills development in response to needs identified by student wellbeing data, classroom teachers or other school staff each year

 staff will apply a trauma-informed approach to working with students who have experienced trauma